borsTiHD/vue-custom-tooltip/README.md

 // Configure global defaults for all tooltips app.use(VueCustomTooltip, {
-  theme: 'default', // or 'vuetify' or 'primevue'
+  theme: 'default', // or 'classic', 'vuetify', 'primevue'
   globalConfig: {
     position: 'top', // Default position for all tooltips
     trigger: 'hover', // Default trigger behavior